molovol/MoloVol/README.md

 To create a container you first need to obtain a Docker image for your operating system.
 - One such image for x86 can be found at [dockerhub](https://hub.docker.com/r/bsvogler/molovol).
-- Alternatively an image can be built locally.
+- Alternatively, an image can be built locally.
 Dockerfiles are inside the directory titled 'container'.
-If you build your image localy, replace `bsvogler/molovol` in the command below with your local image name.
+If you build your image locally, replace `bsvogler/molovol` in the command below with your local image name.

 Running a container:
 - For a short-lived container: Pass the CLI arguments in the run command: